Unusual seasonal foods (by Simone Boyd)

 Kayla Blackmore

-Up until August 2021, this column was written by Kayla Blackmore, who works for Melbourne Farmers Markets and is the market manager of Coburg Farmers’ Market.
+Up until August 2021, this column was written by Kayla Blackmore, who worked for Melbourne Farmers Markets and was the market manager of Coburg Farmers’ Market.

 Romanesco (August)